tim-js/revojs.ro/src/blog/2019-11-16-aftermath/index.md

 ## What about the extra money?

 The first edition of revo.js made a **profit of 17.000 EUR**, which exceeded our initial expectations.
-Since revo.js is a not-for-profit event, the extra money will go into growing the local JavaScript community, various donations and as backup for future events.
+Since revo.js is a not-for-profit event, we will use the extra money to grow the local JavaScript community, for various donations and as a backup for future events.

 ### JS causes donations